Overthrowing The System

 In a video released November 30, Eric Alterman at 16:40 tells Robert Wright that the United States is not a democracy but an oligopoly.

-I don’t think describing America as either a democracy or an oligopoly is helpful.
-The United States is all those things and more.
-Our current state combines democracy, oligopoly, dictatorship (the president has the foreign policy powers of King George III), socialism, capitalism, and many other things.
+I find this analysis shallow.
+The United States is an oligopoly, and a democracy, and the country also contains dictatorship (the president has the foreign policy powers of King George III), socialism, capitalism, and many other things.

-What strikes me as more likely than a revolution that brings America down is that the relative value of these components of America changes such as becoming more or less democratic, socialist, dictatorial, capitalist, etc.
+What strikes me as more likely than a revolution is that the relative value of these components of America changes so that the country becomes more or less democratic, elitist, socialist, dictatorial, capitalist, etc.

 Israel is sometimes called an apartheid state.
-There are elements of Israel’s reign over parts of the West Bank that does recall apartheid while life in Israel proper is generally far away from apartheid but contains some things similar to apartheid.
+There are elements of Israel’s reign over parts of the West Bank that does recall apartheid while life in Israel proper is generally far away from apartheid.

 Am I a righteous person?
 In some situations, I act righteously and in other situations, I don’t.